Baobaobear/MiniBigInteger/README.md

 This is a C++03 port of large integer library.
 It allows you parsing of numbers as strings in any bases between 2 and 36 and converting them back to string.

+The BigIntMini & BigIntTiny is designed for online contest that enought for most of case.

 ## Code Example

 Here is an example for calculate 2^100